frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

     * Payment Request - To make a Payment Request.
     * Payment - To record payment against the Sales Order.

-These actions can also be seen at the top in the Dashboard.
+These actions can also be seen at the top of the Dashboard.
 You can also make an accounting Journal Entry based on the Sales Order from the dashboard.

 <img class="screenshot" alt="Actions from Submitted Sales Order" src="{{docs_base_url}}/assets/img/selling/submit-so.png">